Power plug & outlet Type N

 Thanks to modern injection moulding technology, which did not exist when most other plug types were originally designed, the very recent type N standard is more compact, robust and safe than any other plug/socket system in the world.

 Brazil’s standardization on one single plug and socket type, however, does entail some risks.
 Why?
 Simply because Brazil is one of the very few countries that does not have a standard voltage, but at the same time it has only one official type of socket!
 In other words, you cannot tell the difference between a 220 V and a 127 V socket!
 (Click here for an exhaustive list of all 27 Brazilian federative units and their respective voltages.)
 Most states use 127 V electricity, but a couple of them are on 220 V. This means that a 127 V hairdryer bought in the state of Minas Gerais will be destroyed when plugged into a compatible 220 V socket in Distrito Federal!
 Make sure you check out the local voltage before plugging something in!
-(Click here for a trick to know the local voltage.)
+The standard trick to know the local voltage (checking a light bulb to see what voltage is printed on it) often does not work, since quite some homes have both 127 V and 220 V power supplies for their lighting.
 It must be said, though, that many appliances sold in Brazil are dual voltage, but that’s definitely not the case for all of them.